-As mentioned before, our website at [www.fowlersinjapan.org](http://www.fowlersinjapan.org) has information regarding missions in Japan, a convenient spot to sign up for our newsletter and give online, and a contact form to send us a message.
+As mentioned before, our website at www.fowlersinjapan.org has information regarding missions in Japan, a convenient spot to sign up for our newsletter and give online, and a contact form to send us a message.
 It's an easy place to send others who might share your interest in our work.
 In addition, the website will also feature regular blog postings that will highlight news, cultural information, and other messages.

-Be sure to also sign up for our monthly email newsletter which will launch later this Spring.
+Be sure to also sign up for our monthly email newsletter.
 In it, we will be highlighting some of the same information shared via the blog posts online, but a message directly to the inboxes of our partners allows for some more specific information such as prayer requests and personal news.